Follistatin-344 (1mg)

 Follistatin-344 and Liver Protection

-One study(14) was conducted to determine the potential of Follistatin on early liver fibrosis.
-In this study, rats were divided into one control group and one Follistatin presented group for a period of four weeks.
-Researchers reported that the peptide group showed a 32% decrease in liver fibrosis as compared to the control group.
+One study(13) was conducted to determine the potential of Follistatin on early liver fibrosis.
+In this study, rats were divided into one control group and one Follistatin-exposed group for a period of four weeks.
+Researchers reported that the peptide group showed a 32% decrease in liver fibrosis compared to the control group.
 They further reported that hepatocytic apoptosis was decreased by almost 90% in the Follistatin mice.

-Follistatin may exhibit wound healing potential via possible stimulation of interfollicular stem cells, which lead to increased hair growth.
-A clinical study was conducted where the potential of this synthetic protein formulation, Hair Stimulating Complex (HSC), were studied in subjects with hair loss.(14).
-26 subjects were presented with the peptide for a period of 52 weeks.
-Histopathological evaluation of the tissues reportedly showed improved hair growth after 52 weeks as compared to the placebo subjects.
-Besides hair growth, researchers reported was also an improvement in hair thickness and density by almost 13%.
+Follistatin may exhibit wound healing potential via possible stimulation of interfollicular stem cells, which may lead to increased hair growth.
+A clinical study was conducted where the potential of this synthetic protein formulation, Hair Stimulating Complex (HSC), was studied in subjects with hair loss.(14) A cohort of 26 subjects were presented with the peptide for a period of 52 weeks.
+Histopathological evaluation of the tissues reportedly showed improved hair growth after 52 weeks compared to the control group.
+Besides hair growth, researchers reported an apparent improvement in hair thickness and density by almost 13%.

 Follistatin-344 and Diabetic Mice Models